 Born in Boston, Massachusetts, USA; immigrated to Israel in 1980.
 Stephen Horenstein’s works for ensemble, small orchestra, soloist and electronics have been performed and recorded in venues worldwide.
 Many of those works have used Jewish sound sources, themes and historical content.
 Horenstein is known for his experimentation with new orchestral sounds, mixed media and interactive computer-electronics.

-Prizes and Grants: Israel Prime Minister’s Prize in Composition (2013), National Endowment for the Arts (USA), Mandel Foundation, America-Israel Cultural Foundation, Covenant Foundation, Weizmann Institute of Science, Siday Fund for Musical Creativity.
+Prizes and Grants: Israel Prime Minister’s Prize in Composition, National Endowment for the Arts (USA), Mandel Foundation, America-Israel Cultural Foundation, Covenant Foundation, Weizmann Institute of Science, Siday Fund for Musical Creativity.

 Educational Projects: Founder-Director Jerusalem Institute of Contemporary Music (1987-present).
 Founder/Director, Music Departments, at Jerusalem High School of the Arts and AMIT-Dror School.
 Founder/Director of the PEJE Arts Network-Partnership for Excellence in Jewish Education-(1999-2003), a cooperative knowledge-sharing consortium amongst artists and art educators.
 Coordinator, Arts-Music Education Web Project (TALI-Schechter Institute).
 Founder, Director Metarim-Lod Arts Centre (2004-2008).

-Current: In 1987, Horenstein founded the Jerusalem Institute of Contemporary Music, supported by the Jerusalem Foundation and the Jerusalem Municipality.
-The Institute’s goal is to bring music of our time to wider audience, through performance and education, as well as to develop programs for gifted youth, including those “at risk”.
+Current: In 1988, Horenstein founded the Jerusalem Institute of Contemporary Music, supported by the Jerusalem Foundation and the Jerusalem Municipality.
+For the past thirty-four years, the Institute’s goal has been to bring music of our time to wider audience, through performance and education, as well as to develop programs for gifted youth, including those “at risk”.
 Horenstein has recently retired from the faculty of the Jerusalem Academy of Music and Dance (2006-present) where he taught Creative Process, Performance and Education.